BhagyashreeBlitzy/hao-backprop-test/README.md

    pip install -r requirements.txt
    ```

-## Usage
+## Running the server

-Start the server:
+Start the server with:
 ```
 python app.py
 ```

-The server will run at http://127.0.0.1:3000/ and respond with "Hello, World!" to all requests.
+The server will be available at http://127.0.0.1:3000/

+This is a minimal test environment for backprop integration testing.
+All HTTP requests to the server will receive a "Hello, World!" response with a 200 status code.